darkoverlordofdata/adriac/readme.md

     Lightweight replacement for Vala runtime GLib

 # adriac

+    "A spoiled brat with a God complex."
+                        Vala Mal Doran

-Wrapper for valac performs out of tree build of vala using ZeroG Additional pre and post processing steps:
+Adriac is a Wrapper for valac, it performs an out of tree build using ZeroG Additional pre and post processing steps:

 * pre processing